<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KVC3WS8" height="0" width="0" style="display:none;visibility:hidden">

 • T-shirt size

-Similarly, this data also allows you to more fully personalize your communications as your relationship deepens.
-Target your messages to volunteers based on their interests and skills as opportunities emerge for them to shine.
+Similarly, this data also allows you to more fully personalize your communications as your relationships deepen.
+Tailor your messages to volunteers based on their interests and skills as opportunities emerge for them to shine.

-5. Use other tech tools to boost volunteer engagement
+5. Use other technology tools to boost volunteer engagement.

 Finally, your volunteer program’s technology should support any new or additional opportunities you provide your supporters to get involved with your work.

-This includes more organized management and registration tools on your site, but it’s more generally a smart move to make the most of whatever platforms you use when developing new volunteer opportunities.
-Consider these:
+This includes having more organized management and registration tools on your site, but it’s generally a smart move to make the most of whatever platforms you use when developing new volunteer opportunities.
+Consider these ideas:

 • Invite key volunteers and members to share input and help plan events.
 Management platforms that feature online communities, message boards, and collaborative work tools are perfect for inviting your most dedicated supporters to get more deeply involved.

-The right technology tools can help identify the right volunteers for the job, build a strong culture of volunteer engagement within your program, and facilitate more ways for them to engage with your organization.
+The right technology can help you identify the right volunteers for the job, build a strong culture of volunteer engagement within your program, and reinforce the value of volunteering for everyone involved.

-While not all nonprofits have access to the same sorts of tech resources, expert guidance and a little creativity can go a long way to ensure your volunteers stay engaged and feel appreciated.
-Plus, their generously donated time will have a bigger impact than ever thanks as you work to integrate and unify all your engagement and tech strategies.
+While not all nonprofits have access to the same technology resources, expert guidance and a little creativity can go a long way to ensure your volunteers stay engaged and feel appreciated.
+Plus, their generously donated time will have a bigger impact than ever before as you work to integrate and unify all your engagement and technology strategies.

 This article was written by a VolunteerMatch Guest Contributor.